amwhalen/noaa/README.markdown

 Use the setCache() Configuration method to set your own custom caching class.
 See the noaa/weather/cache/ArrayCache.php file for an example.

-To instantiate a Forecaster object without any caching mechanism (not recommended!):
+To instantiate a Forecaster object without a caching mechanism (not recommended!):

     require_once 'noaa/Forecaster.php';
     $forecaster = new \noaa\Forecaster();